 To satisfy its long-term objectives of equity preservation and growth, the Museum has adopted a total return strategy for investment returns through both capital appreciation and current income using an asset allocation policy that allows for investing in equity-related securities to achieve its return objectives.
-The current target allocation for the education portion of the NEH endowment is 70% money market and fixed income investments and 30% equities; and the current target allocation for designated and other endowment funds is 50% money market and fixed income funds and 50% equity funds, which are within the specified ranges of the current investment policy.
+The current target allocation for these assets is 45% money market and fixed income investments and 55% equities; and the current target allocation for mid-term assets (3-5 year time horizon) is 70% money market and fixed income funds and 30% equity funds, which are within the specified ranges of the current investment policy.

-The Museum's spending policy allows for the use of up to 5% of the prior three year-end average market values.
+The Museum's spending policy for endowment allows for the use of up to 5% of the prior three year-end average market values.